songyaojiang/photography/README.md

-# A Photography Website Modified From rampatra/photography
+# A Photography Website
+### This repository is forked and modified From [photography.rampatra.com](http://photography.rampatra.com).
+I made the following changes based on the original reporsitory.
 - [x] Replaced the photos with my own photos.
 - [x] Grouped the photos by albums.
 - [x] Add albums shortcuts to header.